Naiqama Lalabalavu

-Ratu Naiqama Tawakecolati Lalabalavu, MBE (/fj/; born 23 December 1953) is a Fijian Paramount Chief and the current President of Fiji.
+Ratu Naiqama Tawakecolati Lalabalavu (/fj/; born 23 December 1953) is a Fijian Paramount Chief and the current President of Fiji.
 He has served as the leader of the opposition and as Speaker of the Parliament of Fiji.

+He was appointed a Member of the Order of the British Empire (MBE) in the 1981 Birthday Honours for public and community service.

 On 31 October 2024 he was elected President of Fiji; he took office on 12 November 2024.

 Tui Cakau

 In 1999, Lalabalavu succeeded his late father, Ratu Glanville Lalabalavu, as the Tui Cakau, or Paramount Chief of Cakaudrove and of the Tovata Confederacy, one of three confederacies to which all Fijian tribes belong.
 He was challenged in court by Ratu Epeli Ganilau, son of former Fijian President Ratu Sir Penaia Ganilau who had himself held the Tui Cakau title prior to his death in 1993, but in 2001, the Supreme Court ruled in favour of Lalabalavu.

 He is a convert to Roman Catholicism.

 Lalabalavu is the father of SODELPA Member of Parliament Dr Ratu Atonio Lalabalavu.